 (Note: this post was originally published on January 13, 2019.
 It was the first post on The Rogue Brussel Sprout!
-The date above reflects migration to the new platform.)
+It has since been updated with new photos and additional detail).

-There are a lot of options throughout this process, and choosing your mustard seeds is the first.
+There are a lot of options with homemade mustard and choosing your mustard seeds is the first.
 You have three possibilities: yellow, brown, and black.
-Yellow seeds have the mildest flavor (think simple ballpark mustard), brown seeds are intermediate, and black seeds are the hottest.
-I prefer a 50/50 combination of yellow and brown, but choose what you like.
+Yellow seeds have the mildest flavor (think simple ballpark mustard), brown seeds are intermediate, and black seeds are the most assertive.
+I prefer a 50/50 combination of yellow and brown, but you can experiment to determine what you like.

-The amount you use isn't terribly important since you'll adjust the liquid accordingly.
-I suggest starting off with small batches (maybe half a cup of seeds) so that you can experiment with different combinations.
-Once you're happy with your recipe, scale up and make a bunch at once for efficiency.
+The amount you use isn't important since you'll adjust the liquid accordingly.
+However, I suggest starting off with small batches (about a cup of seeds total) so that you can experiment with different combinations.
+Once you're happy with your mustard recipe, you can scale up and make a bigger batch.

-Where does a creative foodie buy mustard seeds?
-Many food co-ops and health food stores have them in bulk (look with the bulk spices), which is perfect because you can get whatever amounts and combination you desire.
+Where can you buy mustard seeds?
+Many food co-ops and health food stores have them in bulk (look with the bulk spices), which is perfect because you can get whatever amount and combination you desire.
 They tend to be reasonably priced, only a few dollars per pound.
 If you don't have a store that sells them, you may need to order them online.

-Your mustard will be based in some sort of liquid, and this is where the fun really starts.
-In general, a more acidic liquid will temper the heat of the mustard more effectively.
+Your homemade mustard will be based in some sort of liquid, and this is where the fun really starts.
+In general, a more acidic liquid will temper the heat/pungency of the mustard more effectively.
 The liquids I've experimented with are as follows:

-Water yields a HOT mustard (mostly nasal heat) with a simple flavor
+Water yields a very assertive mustard (mostly nasal heat) with a simple flavor

 White wine yields a moderate mustard with subtle wine flavors